-- 6. A facility must not accept a required criminal history record report or a central registry finding from an applicant, licensee, registrant, or other person required to obtain background checks that is dated more than 90 days prior to the date of employment, volunteering, residing in the home, or approving a family day home or foster or adoptive home. - 7.
-Exception: See provisions for contracting agencies at subdivision 3 of this subsection. - 8.
-The department must not accept a required criminal history record report or a central registry finding from an applicant, licensee, registrant, or person who signs the statement of intent to operate a religious exempt center that is dated more than 90 days prior to date of licensure, registration, approval or exemption, or from the date when the person designated as the applicant or licensee changes.

-9. The background checks remain valid at the facility if no more than 12 consecutive months have passed from when a person (i) began a leave of absence from that facility; (ii) was terminated from employment at that facility; or (iii) was transferred to a facility owned and operated by the same employer or entity, unless there is a criminal conviction or a founded complaint of child abuse and neglect during that period.
+- b.
+A person 14 years of age up to 18 years of age who is placed in an approved foster or adoptive home by a child-placing agency is not required to have a search of the central registry. - 5.
+A facility must not accept a required criminal history record report or a central registry finding from an applicant, licensee, or other person required to obtain background checks that is dated more than 90 days prior to the date of employment, volunteering, residing in the home, or approving a foster or adoptive home. - 6.
+Provisions for contracting agencies are described in subdivision 2 of this subsection. - 7.
+The background checks remain valid at the facility if no more than 12 consecutive months have passed from when a person (i) began a leave of absence from that facility; (ii) was terminated from employment at that facility; or (iii) was transferred to a facility owned and operated by the same employer or entity, unless there is a criminal conviction or a founded complaint of child abuse and neglect during that period.

-22VAC40-191-50.
-Explaining requirements for satisfactory background checks.
+22VAC40-191-50 Explaining requirements for satisfactory background checks

-- A. The department and registering and approving authorities must require documentation of satisfactory background checks for applicants, agents, employees, volunteers, and others living in family day homes and foster and adoptive homes as specified in 22VAC40-191-40. - 1.
+- A. The department and registering and approving authorities must require documentation of satisfactory background checks for applicants, agents, employees, volunteers, and others living in foster and adoptive homes as specified in 22VAC40-191-40. - 1.
 A satisfactory sworn statement or affirmation is: - a.
-A fully completed original that states that the person does not have an offense; and - b.
-There is no other knowledge that the individual has an unsatisfactory background.
+A fully completed statement that states that the person does not have an offense; and - b.
+There is no other knowledge that the individual has a disqualifying background check.